CommonAccord/Site-My/Doc/ParticipatoryOrgs/Sec/LLC_Contribute.md

 2.Ti=Capital Accounts

 2.sec=The Company shall establish an individual capital account for each Member.
 The Company shall determine and maintain each Capital Account in accordance with Regulations section 1.704-1(b)(2)(iv).
-Upon a valid transfer of a Membership Interest in accordance with article 7, the Member's Capital Account will carry over to the new owner.
+Upon a valid transfer of a Membership Interest in accordance with article {Transfer.Xnum}, the Member's Capital Account will carry over to the new owner.

 3.Ti=No Interest